metamn/inu-v2/README.md

 ## Caveats

+### GraphQL fragments

+- they are interesting and needed for colocation
+- however I couldn't filter them (ie. in `Thumbs` get only the image of size `thumbnail`)

 ### Flow

 - [flow](https://github.com/facebook/flow) vs TypeScript because [Facebook / React is using it internally](https://twitter.com/dan_abramov/status/1135437323888406528).
 It also [works out-of-the-box](https://flow.org/en/docs/tools/create-react-app/) with CRA